lumingpuchheim/timberline-app/TIMBERLINE_PRODUCT_DESCRIPTION.md

     - Added stocks.
     - Removed stocks.
     - Any major change in emphasis (if needed in future versions).
+   - A concise explanation of **position-level changes** in plain language, for example:
+     - “Increased Apple by ~30%.”
+     - “Exited Amazon completely.”
+   - The app should highlight these changes clearly so users can see at a glance what was bought more of, what was reduced, and what was sold.
   - Wording stays **simple and non-technical**.

 - **Optional plain-language notes (future decision)**: